iepsen/rc-mapping/README.md

-# rc-mapping
+# Remote Control Mapping
-Remote Control Mapping
+Remote Control Mapping is a bind package to support applications for remote control based platforms.